chanzler/piwik-performance-monitor/README.md

 3. You will now find the widget under the Live! section.

+**This plugin should run fine for installations with up to 100.000 page impressions per day, but if you run a very large piwik installation and have performance issues with this plugin, please contact me - there is a solution for this.**

 ## Contribute

 If you are interested in contributing to this plugin, feel free to send pull requests!